 To contact one of your Community Councillors, you should send your email via the Clerk.
 The Clerk is also available on 07594 902413.
 All correspondence should be emailed or sent to the Clerk at 1 White House, Barry, CF62 6FB.
 No Community Councillors are affiliated to a political party.

-There are currently seven Councillors and one vacancy.
+There are currently eight Councillors and there are no vacancies on the Community Council.
 The Councillors represent the community as a whole as well as the individual villages as follows:

 |Cllr Keith Jones||Chair||Ruthin/St. Mary Hill||Co-opted|